whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Confirm that tale appears in "Launched Tales" panel
    1. Confirm spinner displays until Tale is ready
    1. Confirm "Tale Launched" notification displays on Tale card
-   1. Confirm that the toast notification appears, it should say `BUILDING`
+   1. Confirm that the notification dialog appears
+   1. Confirm that the step progression is correct
    1. Confirm that then the instance is started and can be selected in the Launched Tales panel
 1. Select "X" to delete the instance
    1. Confirmation dialog displays.